Hip impingement in children

 Our goal is to diagnose hip impingement as early as possible, providing the best chance for a successful recovery and full return to activity, including sports.

-What are the signs and symptoms of Hip Impingement?
+What are the signs and symptoms of hip impingement in children?

 • Pain in the groin or hip after the hip has been flexed in sports or sitting